Overview of Mississippi CPA CPE Requirements

-Continuing professional education is a requirement for members of the American Institute of Certified Public Accountants (AICPA) as a part of the license recertification process, primarily because it helps CPAs learn new skills essential to the industry while sharpening existing abilities.
-The difficulty with CPE for CPAs, however, is that not all are required to meet the same standards and stipulations, since each state is governed by a Board of Accountancy that sets the rules.
-So, it is important for all CPAs to become knowledgeable regarding their state requirements in order to avoid confusion during the license renewal process.
+CPE is a requirement for members of the AICPA as a part of the license recertification process.
+Primarily, because it helps CPAs learn new skills essential to the industry while sharpening existing abilities.
+However, the difficulty with CPE for CPAs is that not all have to meet the same standards and stipulations.
+Ultimately, individual State Boards of Accountancy are responsible for this, since each sets its own rules.
+For example, the Mississippi CPA CPE requirements vary from those of other states.
+So, it is important for all CPAs to understand their state requirements to avoid confusion during the license renewal process.

-CPAs who reside in Mississippi are required to renew their license every year, and they must complete 40 hours of continuing professional education per recertification period.
-The table below details the primary limitations and requirements for continuing professional education in Mississippi.
+Overall, Mississippi CPAs have to renew their license every year, and they must complete 40 CPE hours per recertification period.
+The table below also details the primary limitations and requirements for CPE in Mississippi.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|

 |January 1 annually||July 1 – June 30 annually||40 hours||None|

 During each recertification period, 4 of the 40 hours must involve Ethics, Professional Conduct and Public Accountancy Law and Regulations.
 Furthermore, this must include at least 1 ethics CPE hour exclusively in Mississippi Public Accountancy Law and Regulations.
 There are no further subject area requirements.

 Credit Limitations and Calculation

 In Mississippi, CPAs can obtain CPE through formal instruction of educational material.
 However, Credit equals preparation time and cannot exceed twice the actual class presentation time.
 Furthermore, repetitious presentations of the same material will not accrue credit.